-The Zambian inflation rate for 2017 has been targeted at 9.0 percent.
-Is this target going to be met in 2017?
+The annual Zambian inflation rate for May 2017 was recorded at 6.5 percent.
+However, the target year-end rate for 2017 is 9 percent.
+Is the target going to be met?

 The inflation target of 9.0 per cent for 2017 was announced by the Minister of Finance Felix C. Mutati, MP on Friday 11 November 2016.

 To have an idea of how the actual inflation rate will be for 2017, let's look at the previous years' performances.
 This will give us insight of where we are coming from and where we are going.